nimahkh/tesla/README.md

 #### Tests are written with Vitest
 The project includes one integration test and several unit tests, to run them accordingly, run `npm run test`

+## Technologies

+**SASS** for Styling: Utilizes SASS for CSS, with utility classes and mixins in assets/utils similar to Tailwind's approach. breakpoints.scss enables dynamic implementation of media queries.

+**Vite**: as module bundler.

+**Assets optimizer**: Using vite to optimize the images and assets during build at least 66%.

 ## Key Directories and Files